joejag/aws_exam_notes/databases.md

 # RDS Backups, Multi-AZ, Read Replicas - Lab

 - Can create Aurora read replicas of an existing database
-- Question?
-Is it better to share an RDS to reduce costs?
 - Adding a Standby AZ takes a little while to modify - you can schedule it during a window
 - You can check "Multi-AZ" in the Configuration tab
 - Reboot allows you to change AZs